 The Best of Both Worlds

-The South Carolina Honors College at the University of South Carolina has been ranked the nation's #1 public honors college since 2012.
+The South Carolina Honors College at the University of South Carolina has been ranked the nation's top public honors college since 2012.
 At the Honors College, you'll thrive in an environment that combines the best of a small, liberal arts college with the resources of a major research university.
-If you love learning, discovery, and exploration, you'll be right at home at the Honors College.
+If you love learning, discovery and exploration, you'll be right at home at the Honors College.

 There are so many reasons to study at the South Carolina Honors College.
 Here are just a few of them:

-- Research opportunities (worth up to $10,000) available only to Honors College students, available beginning your freshman year
+- Research opportunities available only to Honors College students, available beginning your freshman year

 - Special early admission pre-med and pre-law programs

 The middle 50 percent of students in the South Carolina Honors College had an SAT score between 1410-1520* or an ACT composite score between 32-34*.
 On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.77.